-- Article 69 (1) An employer must not exploit an apprentice, student, trainee, or other worker, regardless of appellation, on the grounds that the person is seeking to acquire a skill. - (2) An employer must not employ a worker who is seeking to acquire a skill, in domestic work or other work having no relation to acquisition of a skill.
+- Article 69 (1) An employer must not exploit an apprentice, student, trainee, or other worker, regardless of their category, on the grounds that the person is seeking to acquire a skill. - (2) An employer must not employ a worker who is seeking to acquire a skill, in domestic work or other work unrelated to the acquisition of that skill.